 So you're new to the world of having a Website.
 The prospect of showcasing your products and services to billions 24 hours a day, is almost too exciting.
 But, you're also cautious about costs, time and hidden pitfalls.
 "Who do I hire, what questions do I ask, what should I expect, how do I find the right person?"
 Fear nothing, because as a seasoned graphic artist and Website developer, I'll whip through some helpful suggestions based on budgets, goals and schedules.
 Web Designer or Web Developer, lets go!

-Almost anyone with a graphic design background can become a Web designer, mostly because this discipline obviously leans towards the creative side, concentrating on appearance and layout - color schemes and palettes, images, font styles, all the stuff that makes a Website visually appealing.
+Almost anyone with a graphic design background can become a Web designer, mostly because this discipline leans towards the creative side, concentrating on appearance and layout - color schemes and palettes, images, font styles - which is all the stuff that makes a Website visually appealing.

 - Shared hosting - worst/low budget choice